-We have prepared this prospectus to allow the Selling Stockholders to sell or otherwise dispose of, from time to time, up to 6,990,320 shares of our common stock, which are comprised of (i) 5,083,190 shares of common stock issuable upon the conversion of the Note, (ii) 1,739,130 shares of common stock issuable upon the exercise of the Warrant, and (iii) 168,000 shares of common stock issuable upon the exercise of the Compensation Warrants.
-See "Prospectus Summary - The Offering" starting on page 14 of this prospectus for a description of the private transactions in which we issued the Note, the Warrant and the Compensation Warrants.
+We have prepared this prospectus to allow the Selling Stockholders to sell or otherwise dispose of, from time to time, up to 2,803,658 shares of our common stock, which are comprised of (i) up to 2,635,658 shares of common stock issuable upon the conversion of the Note, and (ii) 168,000 shares of common stock issuable upon the exercise of the Compensation Warrants.
+See "Prospectus Summary - The Offering" starting on page 16 of this prospectus for a description of the private transactions in which we issued the Note and the Compensation Warrants.
 Except for the beneficial ownership of securities of the Company, neither the Selling Stockholders nor any persons who have control over the Selling Stockholders have had any material relationship with us within the past three years.